-Joint Audit Committee
+Joint Audit Committee (JAC)

-In conjunction with the Chief Constable, the Commissioner established an independent Joint Audit Committee which provides assurance to enhance public trust and confidence in the governance of the Commissioner and the Chief Constable.
+In conjunction with the Chief Constable, the Commissioner established an independent JAC which provides assurance to enhance public trust and confidence in the governance of the Commissioner and the Chief Constable.

 This approach is consistent with the Financial Management Code of Practice which states that such a combined body should consider the internal and external audit reports of both the Commissioner and the Chief Constable.
-The Joint Audit Committee also considers reports from Her Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS) in relation to the annual Value for Money Profiles (but only the expenditure profiles therein) and other relevant reports of a non-operational nature.
-The Joint Audit Committee advises the Commissioner and the Chief Constable according to good governance principles and provides:
+The JAC also considers reports from Her Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS) in relation to the annual Value for Money Profiles and other relevant reports of a non-operational nature.
+The JAC advises the Commissioner and the Chief Constable according to good governance principles and provides:

-- Independent assurance to the Commissioner and the Chief Constable regarding the adequacy of the risk management framework and the associated control environment; - Independent scrutiny of the Chief Constable's and the Commissioner's financial performance; and - Oversight in relation to the financial reporting process adopted from the CIPFA Audit Committees Practical Guidance for Local Authorities.
+- Independent assurance to the Commissioner and the Chief Constable regarding the adequacy of the risk management framework and the associated control environment; - Independent scrutiny of the Chief Constable's and the Commissioner's financial performance; and